 James Markarian serves as executive vice president and chief technology officer at Informatica with responsibility for the strategic direction of Informatica products, including the delivery of the Informatica Platform.
 He also runs the corporate development group, including acquisitions.
 Previously, Markarian held the role of general manager of the Data Integration Business, where he led the delivery of both the flagship PowerCenter product and the Informatica Platform.
 Prior to joining Informatica in 1998, Markarian spent 10 years at Oracle Corporation, where he was architect for the Oracle Tools Division, responsible for cross-product architectural planning and integration decisions.
 He also served on Oracle’s Architecture Review Board.
 Markarian earned a bachelor’s degree in Computer Science and Economics and a master’s degree in Economics from Boston University.

-Cathy O’Neil earned a Ph.D. in math from Harvard, was postdoc at the MIT math department, and a professor at Barnard College where she published a number of research papers in arithmetic algebraic geometry.
+Cathy O’Neil earned a Ph.D. in math from Harvard, was postdoc at MIT in the math department, and a professor at Barnard College where she published a number of research papers in arithmetic algebraic geometry.
 She then chucked it and switched over to the private sector.
 She worked as a quant for the hedge fund D.E.
 Shaw in the middle of the credit crisis, and then for RiskMetrics, a risk software company that assesses risk for the holdings of hedge funds and banks.
-For the last couple years she’s been a data scientist in the New York start-up scene.
-She writes a blog at mathbabe.org and is involved with the #Occupy Wall Street Alternative Banking Working Group.
+Since this spring she’s been a data scientist for the startup media company “Intent Media”;http://www.intentmedia.com/.

 Dr. Samantha Ravich consults with both private industry and Federal and State governments on international security, financial, and political risk.
 She is also a Senior Advisor to The Chertoff Group and Co-Chairs the National Commission for Review of Research and Development Programs in the IC.
 From 2009-2011, Ravich was Senior Vice President at IPS, a software and analysis firm.